AzBuilder/terraform-azurerm-terrakube-cloud-storage/README.md

 storage_rg = "XXXXXX"
 ```

-To see the value for the client password you can use the following command:
+To see the value for the storage account access key you can use the following command:

 ```bash
 terraform console